gSpera/tmpl/examples/todo/README.md

 TODO Example
 ============

-This examples manages a TODO file, it expects an array of printable values as the data type
+This example manages a TODO file, it expects an array of printable values as the data type

 Usage